vacu9708/Study-records/Development methodology and paradigm/DevOps/Testing/readme.md

   }
 }
 ~~~

+## Integration test
+Integration testing focuses on testing the interactions between different units of the software.
+It ensures that different parts of the system work together as intended.
+### Pros
+- Ensures that the different components of the system work together as intended.
+### Cons
+- Ensuring that the data used across different components is consistent and in the right state for testing can be a complex task.

 # Test Driven Development
 Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.